CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### MOVING YOUR RINGWRAITH'S COMPANY

-The company containing your Ringwraith may freely move from Darkhaven to Darkhaven and from a non-Darkhaven site to a Darkhaven.
-However, in order to move from a Darkhaven to a non-Darkhaven site, a Ringwraith must have a special resource card: a _Black Rider_ card, a _Fell Rider_ card, or a _Heralded Lord_ card (i.e., the Ringwraith must be in Black Rider mode, in Fell Rider mode, or in Heralded Lord Mode).
+The company containing your Ringwraith may freely move from Haven to Haven and from a non-Haven site to a Haven.
+However, in order to move from a Haven to a non-Haven site, a Ringwraith must have a special resource card: a _Black Rider_ card, a _Fell Rider_ card, or a _Heralded Lord_ card (i.e., the Ringwraith must be in Black Rider mode, in Fell Rider mode, or in Heralded Lord Mode).

 >
 > {: .note }
 > > **Example:** Suppose Ren the Ringwraith is at Barad-dur and wants to move to The Lonely Mountain as outlined in the previous example.
-On his first turn, he moves to Minas Morgul—he does not need a special card because he is moving from a non-Darkhaven site to a Darkhaven.
-On his second turn, he moves from Minas Morgul to Dol Guldur as outlined—he does not need a special card because he is moving from a Darkhaven to a Darkhaven.
-On his third turn, he plays a _Black Rider_ card in order to move from Dol Guldur (a Darkhaven) to The Lonely Mountain (a non-Darkhaven).
+On his first turn, he moves to Minas Morgul—he does not need a special card because he is moving from a non-Haven site to a Haven.
+On his second turn, he moves from Minas Morgul to Dol Guldur as outlined—he does not need a special card because he is moving from a Haven to a Haven.
+On his third turn, he plays a _Black Rider_ card in order to move from Dol Guldur (a Haven) to The Lonely Mountain (a non-Haven).

 ### SITE PATHS